pimcore/pimcore/docs/Development_Documentation/00_Overview/01_Develop_for_Pimcore.md

 # PSRs (PHP-FIG) & Standards
-Pimcore is commited to standards and interoperability, therefore we always try to implement the latest standards.
+Pimcore is an active member of the PHP-FIG and commited to standards and interoperability, therefore we always try to implement the latest standards.
 At the moment pimcore follows the following PSRs:
 * PSR-1 (Basic Coding Standard)
 * PSR-2 (Coding Style Guide)